HabibAli/FCM-Xamarin-Forms/README.md

 Xamarin.GooglePlayServices.Gcm 29.0.0.2

-After doing all those tasks above, your project is ready to process push notification fired by firebase console
+After doing all those tasks above, your android project is ready to process push notification fired by firebase console

-Regards,

-Habib Ali

-Mohammad Samiullah Farooqi

 ### Xamarin Forms iOS Setup and Info
 ___